Design2Production/scoop/docs/new-install-surevision-outdoor-single-pc.md

 3. Run the install script using the ***Unique-Device-Id*** for the unit:

-<pre>.\NewInstallDeviceProxy.ps1 Production new singlePC Unique-Device-Id DPEMS-V2 10.10.10.3</pre>
+<pre>.\NewInstallDeviceProxy.ps1 Production singlePC Unique-Device-Id DPEMS-V2 10.10.10.3</pre>

 The arguments are as follows: